 In 2016, the World Bank and partners made landmark commitments to offer concessional finance to Jordan and Lebanon—ordinarily ineligible for grants and below-market rate loans—to support refugees and host communities.
 Reflecting on the Bank’s entrée into the refugee space, Georgieva argued why in today’s reality, concessional finance should follow people in need rather than be determined solely by country-based lending classifications.
 Adjusting policies vis-à-vis borrowing eligibility not only acknowledges the global public good that host countries are providing, but also represents an investment in international stability and security.

-Assistant Director, Global Health and Senior Policy Analyst
+Assistant Director, Global Health and Policy Fellow

 The Bank and its partners are translating this principle into practice through the Global Concessional Financing Facility.
 As this initiative—and other efforts—get underway, the CGD-IRC report offers 10 recommendations framed around process requirements to ensure new partnerships are grounded in best practice.
 These recommendations would advance progress if considered individually, but collectively incorporating them in a compact model offers the greatest potential.